nordic-institute/X-Road-development/NFR.md

 components of X-Road as defined in X-Road architecture document \[ARC-G\].
 For example Central Server and Security Server are X-Road components.

-A term “third party component” in this document is used to describe libaries and programs that X-Road application depend on.
+A term “third party component” in this document is used to describe libraries and programs that X-Road application depends on.

 The scope of changes to application must be defined in procurement documents.
-Only the added or changed portions of the software must comply to the following requirements unless specified otherwise.
+Only the added or changed portions of the software must comply with the following requirements unless specified otherwise.

 Architecture
 ------------